bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 - [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
 - [ ] Add your team lead as a reviewer on the pull-request
 - [ ] Your team lead will count the project as complete by merging the branch back into master

+Questions:

+-If you were to describe semantic HTML to the next cohort of students, what would you say?

+1. Semantic HTML makes the code make sense to anyone/anything reading it.
+It also makes SEO easier because the HTML states exactly what it is.
+For example, in the HTML code, you can split the page into a section like <header></header> for the top <main>for the main content, <section> for other content and <footer> for the end of the page.

+-What are the 4 areas of the box model?

+2. The four areas of the box model are the content, padding, the border, margin.
+All the edges add up to form the box.

+-While using flexbox, what axis does the following property work on: align-items: center?

+3. Align-items follows the cross-axis.

+-Explain why git is valuable to a team of developers.

+4. Git hub tracks each change a developer or group of developers make and saves it in different iterations without destroying the original file.
+This means that if something goes wrong somewhere, you can easily call an earlier iteration and fix the problem.
+Plus, you can make branches and implement changes without messing up the current code that works.
+THen the new code can be merged into the older one once it is complete and no conflicts.

+-Define mobile-first design in your own words.

+5. Mobile-first is when you design for the small screens first and once those are done, you would go to the next largest screen.
+The order would be something like a mobile - tablet - laptop and widescreen.
+So the code would be using @media(min-width: 400px){ code} and then go up from there with other minimum screen sizes with the changes in each code.